What is tax related identity theft?

 I received an Identity Verification letter, what do I do now?

 If you receive an Identity Verification letter after you file your Illinois tax return, it does not mean your identity has been compromised.
-It is simply a check to make sure YOU filed the return with your information and it was not an unauthorized individual attempting to commit fraud.
+It is simply a check to make sure YOU or your authorized designee filed the return, and it was not an unauthorized individual attempting to commit fraud.
 The process of responding is easy, just visit MyTax.Illinois.gov and follow the directions you received on the letter.
 This should take no longer than a few minutes and once completed, your return will process normally.
 It is advised you verify your identity as soon as you receive the letter.
 Failure to respond by the due date on the letter will result in your refund not being issued.
 For more information, see

 Identity Verification Common Questions.